saulpila/DickeModel.jl/docs/src/DickeBCEExamples.md

 return an array with `n` elements.
 The `i`th element is the result of evaluating the Husimi function of the `i`th state (column) at the point `x`.
 ```@repl randstateHusimi
-@time husimi(system, x, random_vectors, tol=0)
+@time husimi(system, x, random_vectors, chop = 0)
 ```
-By passing `tol=0` we are allowing for no optimization.
+By passing `chop = 0` we are allowing for no optimization.
 The code has to build all the coefficients of the coherent state and then multiply them by each coefficient in `random_vectors`.
-However, if we allow `tol` to be slightly bigger, things will speed up significantly:
+However, if we set `chop` to be slightly bigger, things will speed up significantly:
 ```@repl randstateHusimi
-@time husimi(system, x, random_vectors, tol=1e-14)
+@time husimi(system, x, random_vectors, chop = 1e-14)
 ```
 Note that the results barely changed, but this time it used a lot less memory and time.
-The `tol` argument tells the code it can *chop* a portion of size `tol` off the tails of the distribution of the coherent state (see Ref.
+The `chop` argument tells the code it can *chop* a portion of that size off the tails of the distribution of the coherent state (see Ref.
 [Pilatowsky2020Notes](@cite) for details).
 You loose almost no information, and you gain a lot of time.
-The default is `tol = 1e-6`, which gives enough precision for most purposes (although you may increase it if you need more precision):
+The default is `chop = 1e-6`, although you may increase it if you need more precision:
 ```@repl randstateHusimi
-@time husimi(system, x, random_vectors) #default tol = 1e-6
+@time husimi(system, x, random_vectors) #default chop = 1e-6
 ```
 That's fast!